 ● Emergency Department Management

-The fellow will be on staff at two EMA staffed Emergency Departments.
-Fellow will receive commensurate benefits and salary.USC Marshall School of Business (MMM) - One Year
+The fellow will be on staff at two EMA staffed ED's.
+Fellow will receive commensurate benefits and salary, as well as paid tuition for the MMM.Master of Medical Management (MMM) Program at CMU

-We will be contacting qualified applicants for interviews that will take place in Los Angeles.
+We will respond to qualified applicants for interviews conducted in Los Angeles.

 Should you have missed the application deadline and desire to apply, please feel free to Contact Us below to see if the process remains open.